How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 4. Wait for a decision, which usually takes 45 days or less.

-5. Choose a health plan if approved.
+5. Select a health plan if you’re approved.

 Where do I find the form to apply for Medicaid in Virginia?